Kedoodle/kedoodle.github.io/notes/pluralsight/moq-dot-net-core-unit-tests.md

 We can change the default behaviour which Moq exhibits for loose mocks by setting the `DefaultValue` property.
 By default, Moq uses `DefaultValue.Empty`, which returns empty values for value types, arrays, and enumerables, and nulls for other reference types.
 We can change this to `DefaultValue.Mock`, which instructs Moq to create mocks in place of using nulls if the type can be mocked.

 To instruct Moq to track changes on the value of a property during test execution, we call `SetupProperty` and use a lambda function to specify which property we wish to track e.g. `mockExample.SetupProperty(x => x.PropertyExample);`.
 Alternatively, `SetupAllProperties` will enable tracking changes on all properties for the mock.

+# Behaviour verification

+When we make assertions against the system under test, we are testing the state of the system after it has completed certain behaviours.
+This is state based testing as we are looking at the resulting state of the system to determine whether the test should pass.

+Behaviour based testing will instead check if the expected methods and properties are called and accessed.
+We are testing the interactions of the system with its dependencies.
+We often do this when our dependency has no exposed state to test against, and we instead verify that a certain thing has occurred.

+Moq allows verification of method calls through the `Verify` method, specifying the method we're checking through a lambda function e.g. `mockExample.Verify(x => x.MethodExample("A string parameter example"));`.
+We can also argument match our method parameters using `It.IsAny` e.g. `It.IsAny<string>`.
+The `Verify` method has an overload which allows us to specify the failure message displayed when the verification fails.

+We can specify how many times we expect a method to be called using the `Times` struct.
+By default, `Verify` checks that a method is called at least once.
+An example to verify that a method was not called at all: `mockExample.Verify(x => x.MethodExample("A string parameter example"), Times.Never);`

+To verify that property getters are being called, Moq has the `VerifyGet` methods on mock objects.
+This is used similarly to the `Verify` method for method invocation verification.

+For property setters, the `VerifySet` method checks if the property is set to the expected value e.g. `mockExample.VerifySet(x => x.PropertyExample = "An expected value");`.
+We can also use the `It` feature if we want to be less strict about what the actual value is.